-- (a) has been debarred or received a limited denial of participation in the past ten years by any federal or state agency from participating in any development program; - (b) within the past ten years has been in a bankruptcy, an adverse fair housing settlement, an adverse civil rights settlement, or an adverse federal or state government proceeding and settlement; - (c) has been in a mortgage default or arrearage of three months or more within the last five years on any publicly subsidized project; - (d) has been involved within the past ten years in a project which previously received an allocation of tax credits but failed to meet standards or requirements of the tax credit allocation or failed to fulfill one of the representations contained in an application for tax credits; - (e) has been found to be directly or indirectly responsible for any other project within the past five years in which there is or was uncorrected noncompliance more than three months from the date of notification by the Agency or any other state allocating agency; - (f) interferes with a tax credit application for which it is not an owner or Principal at a public hearing or other official meeting; - (g) has outstanding flags in HUD's national 2530 National Participation system; - (h) has been involved in any project awarded 9% Tax Credits in 2015 for which either the equity investment has not closed as of the full application deadline or the "10% test" has not been met; - (i) has been involved in any project awarded tax credits after 2000 where there has been a change in general partners or managing members during the last five years that the Agency did not approve in writing beforehand; - (j) would be removed from the ownership of a project that is the subject of an application under the rehabilitation set-aside in the current cycle; - (k) requested a qualified contract for a North Carolina tax credit property; or
+- (a) has been debarred or received a limited denial of participation in the past ten years by any federal or state agency from participating in any development program; - (b) within the past ten years has been in a bankruptcy; an adverse fair housing settlement, judgment or administrative determination; an adverse civil rights settlement, judgment or administrative determination; or an adverse federal, or state or local government proceeding and settlement, judgment or administrative determination; - (c) has been in a mortgage default or arrearage of three months or more within the last five years on any publicly subsidized project; - (d) has been involved within the past ten years in a project which previously received an allocation of tax credits but failed to meet standards or requirements of the tax credit allocation or failed to fulfill one of the representations contained in an application for tax credits; - (e) has been found to be directly or indirectly responsible for any other project within the past five years in which there is or was uncorrected noncompliance more than three months from the date of notification by the Agency or any other state allocating agency;

-(l) is not in good standing with the Agency.
+- (f) interferes with a tax credit application for which it is not an owner or Principal at a public hearing or other official meeting; - (g) has outstanding flags in HUD's national 2530 National Participation system; - (h) has been involved in any project awarded 9% Tax Credits in 20165 for which either the equity investment has not closed as of the full application deadline or the "10% test" has not been met; - (i) has been involved in any project awarded tax credits after 2000 where there has been a change in general partners or managing members during the last five years that the Agency did not approve in writing beforehand; - (j) would be removed from the ownership of a project that is the subject of an application under the rehabilitation set-aside in the current cycle; - (k) requested a qualified contract for a North Carolina tax credit property; or - (1) is not in good standing with the Agency.

-A disqualification under this subsection (D)(3) will result in the individual or entity involved not being allowed to participate in the 2016 cycle and removing from consideration any application where they are identified.
+A disqualification under this subsection (D)(3) will result in the individual or entity involved not being allowed to participate in the 2017 cycle and removing from consideration any application where they are identified.